 Even faster methods of detoxification have been developed, including the use of oral opioid antagonists, such as naltrexone.
 This method is known as rapid opioid detoxification (ROD).

 If you use the ROD method, you may be given graduated doses of naltrexone along with clonidine to treat your symptoms.
 This is generally a very safe approach to detoxification.

 The naltrexone may also be administered along with mild sedation that’s given orally or through an IV.
 During this treatment, you’re awake but sedated.

 5. Ultra-rapid Opioid Detoxification

 Another way of handling your withdrawal symptoms may be ultra-rapid opioid detoxification (UROD).
 In this method, you’re given naltrexone through an IV along with general anesthesia.

 UROD may help you get past the most intense withdrawal symptoms, but you’ll need continued treatment.
 At Emerald Neuro-Recover, we’ll closely monitor your condition, and provide the treatment most suitable for you, making it possible for you to reclaim your life without addiction.

-Regardless of the method you use for detoxification, NAD+ amino acid IV therapy can help you manage any symptoms, feel better overall, and begin to heal physically, mentally, and spiritually.
+Regardless of the method you use for detoxification, NAD+ amino acid IV therapy can help you manage any symptoms.
+Look at our drug rehabs Indiana patient success stories, you will be convinced this is the best way to treat addiction.
+It immediately helps you feel better overall, and begin to heal physically, mentally, and spiritually.
 Our staff at Emerald Neuro-Recover can help you through the process.
-Withdrawal may be scary, but it’s far less risky than continued addiction.
-Book your appointment online or by phone today to learn more about your options for overcoming opioid addiction.
+Withdrawal may be scary, but it’s far less risky than continued addiction. give us a call now (317) 606-8778 and learn more about your options for overcoming opioid addiction.